 THURSDAY WEATHER FORECAST

-Wind: Northwest at 15 to 30 mph and Higher Gusts.
+Wind: Northeast at 15 to 30 mph.
+Higher Gust near T-Storms.

 TWIN CITIES METRO OUTLOOK: